 a variation of an ancient proverb

-Understanding our true nature changes everything about us, "every thought, feeling, and emotion, as well as every aspect of [our] behavior is predicated on the way [we] feel about [ourselves]," says Erich Schiffmann, one of the most prominent yoga teachers of our time.
+Understanding our true nature changes everything about us, "every thought, feeling, and emotion, as well as every aspect of [our] behavior is predicated on the way [we] feel about [ourselves]," says Erich Schiffmann, one of the most prominent yoga teacher.
 Many of us hold conflicting and confusing notions about ourselves accumulated over the years.
-We base our self image on the opinions we have heard, most of the time expressed by people who didn't really know, by those who were blinded by their own ignorance and suffering.
-As a result, when it comes to our self image, we hold lots of notions that have never been true or are no longer true.
-If we discard those wrong and outdated messages, we can let go, be free and live our lives fully.
-Yoga helps us slow down enough to discover our true self, to let go what is no longer true and to see the world with more clarity.
+We often base our self image on the opinions of others, which may or may not be accurate.
+As a result, when it comes to our self image, we hold lots of conflicting notions.
+Yoga gives us tools to discard those wrong and outdated messages, to let go, be free and live our lives fully.
+Yoga helps us slow down enough to discover our true self in order to see the world and participate in the world with more clarity.

 It is hard to believe that we opened the doors of our studio in Calabasas a little over a year ago - it feels like it was yesterday, and yet so many things happened and here are just some of them: